nurulmazlan/google-data-analytics-capstone-case-study-1/README.md

 ```
 #

-- Remove null and fix durations
+- *Create new table, remove null and fix durations*

 ```sql
 CREATE OR REPLACE TABLE `cyclistic-case-study-489307.Cyclistic_bike_data.Cleaned_data_2021` AS